josh-collinsworth/joco-sveltekit/src/routes/blog/posts/creating-custom-gutenberg-blocks-with-the-block-lab-plugin.md

 The important thing is just to make sure that the string inside the parentheses (<code>'note-text'</code> in the example code block above) matches the field’s name.

-<Callout class="former-highlight">The important thing is just to make sure that the string inside the parentheses (<code>'note-text'</code> in the example code block above) matches the field’s name.</Callout>
+<Callout class="former-highlight">The important thing is just to make sure that the string inside the parentheses (<code>'note-text'</code> in the example code block above) matches the field’s&nbsp;name.</Callout>

 What this all means is: every time you use this block, it'll be dynamically rendered wrapped in a `div` with the `side-note` class.
 And the cool thing is: that applies both in the editor, and on the front end!

 ### Adding CSS